jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - Wi-Fi:
     - **Wired Equivalent Privacy (WEP)**:
         - WEP is defined by the original IEEE 802.11 standard
-        - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authenitcation (SKA) and encryption
+        - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authentication (SKA) and encryption
         - Shared key is static
         - WEP is weak from RC4 flaws
     - Wi-Fi Protected Access II (WPA2):